 Future happy moments will catch me by surprise, so I’ve asked my son to alert me when I forget myself.
 We have a hand signal and a phrase to help me reduce my volume.

 Over the weekend, I burst out in song (yay, I’m cooking pork chops!).
-Tyoma asked me to “take it down a notch.”
+Liev asked me to “take it down a notch.”
 This was an improvement over him flushing a cup of Legos down the toilet.

 I may still whoop, hoot, dance and startle the unsuspecting.
 I am, however, working on curbing myself when Liev is anxious.
 Together, I foresee much progress!